Hope not Hate

-Hope not Hate (stylised as HOPE not hate) is an advocacy group based in the United Kingdom which campaigns against racism and fascism.
+Hope not Hate (stylised as HOPE not hate) is an advocacy group based in the United Kingdom which campaigns against racism and neo-fascism.
 It has also mounted campaigns against Islamic extremism and antisemitism.
 It is self-described as a "non-partisan, non-sectarian organisation."

 The group was founded in 2004 by Nick Lowles, a former editor of the anti-fascist magazine Searchlight (from which it split in late 2011).
 It is backed by various politicians and celebrities, and it has also been backed by several trade unions.

 History and personnel

 Hope not Hate was founded in 2004 by Nick Lowles, former editor of the anti-fascist Searchlight magazine.
-Having experienced street racism as a child, Lowles got involved with the anti-fascist movement as a student volunteer at Sheffield University.
-Before he became editor, he was an freelance investigative journalist, working in television, including on BBC Panorama, World in Action, Channel Four Dispatches and MacIntyre Undercover.
+Having experienced street racism as a child, Lowles became involved with the anti-fascist movement as a student volunteer at Sheffield University.
+Lowles had previously worked as a freelance investigative journalist, working for television programmes including BBC Panorama, World in Action, Channel Four Dispatches and MacIntyre Undercover.
 Between 1999 and 2011 Lowles was co-editor, and then editor, of Searchlight magazine.
-He was awarded an MBE in 2016 for his services in tackling extremism.
+He was appointed MBE in 2016 for his services in tackling extremism.

 The Deputy Director is Jemma Levene, who previously worked as Head of Campaigns at Jewish cultural education charity SEED, and at the Orthodox Union in New York.
 The Political Organiser is Liron Velleman, Policy Officer for the Jewish Labour Movement.

 Hope not Hate functioned as part of Searchlight until 2011, when the organisations split.
 As a standalone organisation, Hope not Hate took with it two of the three units of Searchlight: Searchlight Educational Trust (SET), a charity; and Searchlight Information Services (SIS), its research and investigative function.
 The organisation now consists of Hope not Hate Educational Ltd (a charitable wing) and Hope not Hate Ltd (focused on campaigning and investigative work).
 From 2010 to 2015, Ruth Smeeth worked as Deputy Director; since then, she has been a director.

 Funding

-HNH is funded by parochial money, charitable trusts, trade union funding and individual donations.
-HNH receives no government or EU funding.
+HNH is funded by charitable trusts, trade union funding, and individual donations.